 SEM Imaging of Fibers

 SEM observation of FRP material from the brown corroded area reveals the extent of destruction of fibers (see Fig. 7a).
-In addition to being fractured into short pieces, these are scattered in random directions and no longer embedded in resin.
+In addition to being fractured into short pieces, these are scattered in random direction and no longer embedded in resin.
 It is clear that the resin which, according to product data is of the epoxy polymer type, also decomposed with corrosion.
 Observation of a cross-section of intact FRP material shows that all fibers are oriented in the direction of the rod axis, as expected.
 Fibers have average diameter of ~20 µm, are boron-free and include materials that comprise alumina-lime silicates (see Table 1), corresponding to fibers of the high-seed ECR type.

 Table 1 presents chemical analysis of unaffected fibers and fractured corroded fibers.
 A key finding is presence of nitrogen on fractured fibers.
 During past investigations of similar incidents, it was hypothesized and demonstrated that the main phenomenon responsible for appearance of nitrogen in failed composite insulators was formation of nitric acid on the surface of the external SiR housing.
 This acid forms as a result of a chemical chain reaction initiated due to presence of humidity (H2O), gaseous nitrogen and oxygen (N2, O2) and corona discharges.
 It is likely that the origin of the iron (Fe) contaminant is the insulator’s metal connector.

 Deterioration in insulation properties and increase in surface conductivity of the insulator cause increasing corona discharge intensity and frequency.
 Such increase in conductivity is mainly due to accumulated contaminants such as salts, earth materials and other pollutants.
 Table 2 compares pristine SiR with the contaminated housing surface, after cleaning with a brush.
 It can be seen that the SiR housing also accumulated nitric acid remnants (as evidenced by the abnormal presence of nitrogen) as well as other pollutants.
 This was seen together with a decrease in the percentage of elements such as silicon and calcium that are included in the pristine material.
 It is known that many SiR housing types include alumina tri-hydrate (ATH) and CaCO3 as fillers and that presence of nitric acid causes the formation of Al(NO3)3.
-Certain quantities of Al and nitrogen in the contaminated SiR, as seen in Table 2, are believed to be included in this compound.
+Certain quantities of Al and nitrogen in the contaminated SiR, as seen in Table 2, are believed to included in this compound.
 Additionally, it has been documented that CaCO3 fillers dissolve rapidly in the presence of nitric acid and tend to disappear in an environment with continuous humidity.
 This phenomenon may have been responsible for the low concentration of Ca found in the contaminated SiR.

 Table 3 presents the chemical content of external pollutant materials collected from the surface.
 This material includes elements from the housing such as calcium, aluminum and silicon.
 Additionally, detached material from the insulator’s steel grading ring, such as zinc from the galvanization layer and iron, is also present.
 Environmental salts such as chloride, potassium, magnesium and sulfur are also present.
 These pollutants, in the presence of moisture, contribute greatly to the increase in the conductivity of the insulator surface, hence increasing frequency of corona discharges.
 It has been established that corona discharges can occur at high frequencies near the housing to metal fitting interface due not only to conductivity-enhancing pollution but also to a concentrated electric field at this interface.